 Legal online poker became a reality in Michigan near the end of 2019 with the passage of a bill formally legalizing the activity and establishing a regulatory regime to oversee the industry.

 Online poker was legalized in Michigan as part of a large online gaming package that also approved mobile sports betting, online casinos and daily fantasy sports.
-Once the law fully takes effect, Michiganders will have access to a full spectrum of legal and regulated online gaming options.
+Soon, Michiganders will have access to a full spectrum of legal and regulated online gaming options.

-We will discuss the current lay of the land below, but here are the key things to know ahead of online poker launching in Michigan:
+We will discuss the current lay of the land below, but here are the key things to know about online poker in Michigan:

 - Online poker is legal for customers 21 and older